 Graduates pursue biological careers in a wide range of settings.
 Many start off by gaining a master's or PhD qualification.

 Whatever your final qualification, you can work in research, industry, academia or healthcare.
 Alternatively, you can take advantage of the skills you've gained to access careers in areas such as finance, data analysis, management or marketing.

-Biological Science degrees generally ask for an A Level (or equivalent) in Biology, and sometimes Chemistry.
+Biological Sciences degrees generally ask for an A Level (or equivalent) in Biology, and sometimes Chemistry.